"I’m a teacher and a dean."

 - NMH’s own furry and feathered farm animals are brought out for the public to pet and to study.

-The Farmers’ Market Teach-in is free and does not require tickets.
+The Food Systems Teach-In and Farmers' Market is free and does not require tickets.